tomasjezo/IITB-CNFS-CTEQ-mc-tutorial/docker_notes.md

 ```bash
 docker exec -it mc-tutorial bash
 ```
-and type all the commands in the tutorial directly in the terminal inside the container without `dexec`.
+you can execute them in the container without ever needing `dexec`.

 ## Running Python with the `mc-tutorial` container